hozlucas28/Java-Practical-Work-2025/README.md

 ## Installation

-1. Clone the repository to your device.
+1. Download the [latest release of the source code](https://github.com/hozlucas28/Java-Practical-Work-2025/releases) (`zip version`) to your device.
 2. Install [Java](https://www.java.com/en/download/) and [Prolog](https://www.swi-prolog.org/download/stable) (check `Add swipl to the system PATH` option during the installation).
 3. Install [Eclipse IDE for Java developers](https://www.eclipse.org/downloads/packages/).
-4. Open the cloned repository with Eclipse IDE.
+4. Open the downloaded source code with Eclipse IDE.
 5. Then, press right click on [Main.java](./src/Main.java) file and select `Run As` -> `Java Application`.
 6. That's all, enjoy the crafting system through the interaction with the console.